 Not sure if your work fits into the theme?
 Submit anyways and we will be in contact shortly!

-- Submitting an academic essay to the Undergraduate Sociology Journal is open to any student enrolled in an undergraduate program at the St. George campus.
-Only essays written for courses offered at the St. George campus will be considered.
+- Submissions to the Undergraduate Sociology Journal is open to any student enrolled in an undergraduate program at the St. George campus.

 - Submissions from sociology’s intersecting disciplines, including, but not limited to, Criminology, Women and Gender Studies, Indigenous Studies, Diaspora and Transnational Studies, and Economics, must have a clear sociological focus to be considered.

-- The essay must be an original piece of work that has received an A-range grade.
+- Be an original piece of work that has received an A-range grade.

-- The length of the essay must be a minimum of 5 pages, not including citations.
-There is no maximum page limit
+- Be a minimum of 5 pages, not including citations.
+There is no maximum page limit.

-- The essay must have double-spacing, 12-point Times New Roman font, and 1-inch margins.
+- Have double-spacing, 12-point Times New Roman font, and 1-inch margins.
 An abstract is required

-- The essay must abide by ASA 4th edition citation guidelines: UTM SOC ASA Citation Guide.
+- Abide by ASA 5th edition citation guidelines: UTM SOC ASA Citation Guide.

-- Please proofread your essay before you submit.
+- Please proofread your works before you submit them.

-- The essay must be emailed as a Microsoft Word document.
-No hard copies or other document file types will be considered.
+- All written works must be emailed as a Microsoft Word document.

-- A completed Submission Form must accompany each essay submission.
+- A completed Submission Form must accompany each submission.